hxuu/blog/content/ctf/n00bz24/file-sharing-portal.md

 and we get `<class 'str'>`, that is, the string 'hxuu' is an instance of the str class.
 In the same way variables are objects, functions too are objects.
 Now check this out.

-In normal day to day programming, when we want to execute a shell command using python, we would use something like this
+In normal day to day programming, when we want to read a file using python, we would use something like this

 ```python